felixlopz/hubrise-test-task/content/developers/en/quick-start.md

 }
 ```

-The client's **id** and **secret** uniquely identify your application.
+The client's **id** and **secret** are used to identify your application.
 You will generally need to create a single client for your application.
 The same client can be used by several HubRise accounts.

 ## Request the Account's Authorisation